 4.2.2 Disclosure obligations under existing agreements with the government

 In addition to statutory or regulatory-based mandatory disclosure requirements, companies must also evaluate whether they have any mandatory disclosure obligations under pre-existing agreements with the government.
 For example, if a company is subject to a deferred prosecution agreement (DPA) or corporate integrity agreement (CIA), these agreements often contain self-reporting mandates for any subsequent violations.
-In many cases, as discussed in depth in Chapter 28 on monitorships, these agreements may require the appointment of independent monitors.
-While DPAs, CIAs, and similar agreements have been used frequently in the United States, other countries are also now seeking to increase use of similar agreements to drive self-reporting and co-operation.
-Most notably, in the United Kingdom the Serious Fraud Office (SFO) entered into its first DPA, with Standard Bank, in late 2015.
+In many cases, these agreements may require the appointment of independent monitors.
+While DPAs, CIAs and similar agreements have been used frequently in the United States, other countries are also now seeking to increase use of similar agreements to drive self-reporting and co-operation.
+Most notably, in the United Kingdom the Serious Fraud Office (SFO) entered into its first DPA, with Standard Bank, in late 2015 and has since entered into three additional DPAs.

 4.2.3 Other sources of mandatory disclosure obligations